Enumeration and Asymptotic Formulas for Rectangular Partitions of the Hypercube: Introduction

 Observe that the operations trade places and the arguments $a_{12}$, $a_{21}$ transpose.
 The interchange laws correspond naturally to the hypercube decompositions defined in Section~\ref{subsec12}: If we regard $( - - )$ and $\{ - - \}$ respectively as vertical and horizontal bisections of rectangles in $\mathbb{R}^2$, then the interchange law expresses the equivalence of the two ways of partitioning a square into four equal subsquares:

 For further information on algebraic operads and higher categories, see \cite{BaezDolan,BB,BW,BM,Cheng,Kock,Leinster,LV,May,Street}.

-Using the Boardman--Vogt tensor product of operads, Bremner and Dotsenko \cite{BD} showed that this correspondence between interchange laws and hypercube partitions extends to arbitrary arity $p$ and dimension $d$, in which case $f_i$ ($i = 1, \ldots, d$) corresponds to the $H_i$ operation of Definition~\ref{defndecomp} (the dissection of a $d$-dimensional subrectangle into $p$ equal parts by hyperplanes orthogonal to the $i^{\tn{th}}$ coordinate axis).
+Using the Boardman--Vogt tensor product of operads, the third author and Dotsenko \cite{BD} showed that this correspondence between interchange laws and hypercube partitions extends to arbitrary arity $p$ and dimension $d$, in which case $f_i$ ($i = 1, \ldots, d$) corresponds to the $H_i$ operation of Definition~\ref{defndecomp} (the dissection of a $d$-dimensional subrectangle into $p$ equal parts by hyperplanes orthogonal to the $i^{\tn{th}}$ coordinate axis).
 They also proved the following result.

 \begin{theorem}[\cite{BD}, \S3.1] Define the generating function